Supports a calm mood and feelings of contentment*

 Supports brain function*

 Supports working memory*

-Supports the expression of synaptic markers in the hippocampus and frontal cortex
+Supports synaptic density in the hippocampus and frontal cortex* [11,22]

 Supports hippocampal long-term potentiation*

 Supports Nrf2 signaling and antioxidant defenses in the brain* [7,10,11,14,22,23,25]